mitmproxy/pdoc/longdesc.rst

 Class and instance variables can also have inherited docstrings.

-**Thirdly and finally**, docstrings can be overrided with a special ``__pdoc__`` dictionary that ``pdoc`` inspects if it exists.
+**Thirdly and finally**, docstrings can be overridden with a special ``__pdoc__`` dictionary that ``pdoc`` inspects if it exists.
 The keys of ``__pdoc__`` should be identifiers within the scope of the module.
 (In the case of an instance variable ``self.variable`` for class ``A``, its